jeniok12/golang-tdd-example/README.md

 // ...
 ```

-Then write test using this mock
+Then write the test using this mock:

 ```golang
 // handlers_test.go